 Looking inward, he felt “a disconcerting mixture of nostalgia, regret, emptiness, and fear” and looking into the mirror he no longer recognized himself.

 Yes, this is a tell-tale sign of a mid-life crisis.
 This is the signals you might be experiencing Mid-Life Crisis.
-Unfortunately, this not only happens with people like Jimmy only, it has been observed in many peoples’ lives in every stratum of life including women.
+Unfortunately, this not only happens with people like Jimmy only, but it has also been observed in many peoples’ lives in every stratum of life including women.

 At times everything comes to a stand-still at mid-life: The empty nest, menopause, affairs, and growing unhappiness with the daily grind.
 That red convertible looks tantalizingly good.
 You tally your failures and disappointments and cannot muster an iota of gratitude.